-Cost: Free; Available for iOS and Android
+Cost: Free.
+Available for iOS and Android.

 Carrot Fit is an irreverent app with absolutely no manners.
 In its own words: “The hilarious talking A.I. construct, Carrot, has a new goal; to transform your flabby carcass into a Grade A specimen of the human race.
 And she’s going to do whatever it takes — including threatening, inspiring, ridiculing, and bribing you — to make this happen.”

 It’s almost guaranteed there’s no other app like this one.
-One exercise tones your arms while you “fantasize about punching Justin Bieber;” another has you outrunning a rabid pack of ostriches.
+One exercise tones your arms while you “fantasize about punching Justin Bieber.”
+Another has you outrunning a rabid pack of ostriches.
 The weight tracker allows you to watch the pounds fall off, largely due to the judgmental A.I. threatening you.

 The programs require no special equipment or big spaces, just a stiff upper lip for when you’re repeatedly called “meat bag.”

-Cost: $5 one-time payment; Available for iOS
+Cost: $5 one-time payment.
+Available for iOS.

-This awesome app provides you with High-Intensity Interval Training (HIIT) workouts that are at or under 20 minutes long.
+This awesome app provides you with high-intensity interval training (HIIT) workouts that are at or under 20 minutes long.
 You can easily do the exercises in the gym, but it’s designed to be usable at home with any equipment you have (or don’t).
 You can also tailor it to your location (studio apartment, hotel room, gym) and the current weather.
 Text and video will ensure you’re performing each move properly.

 Expert coaches design workouts for any fitness level, which you can increase in intensity as you get ripped.
-You even have the option to get help with coaches via chat or email.
+You even have the option to get help from coaches via chat or email.
 It’s a whole-body approach and tracks your reps and progress.
 It also takes the guesswork out of what to do next, suggesting ever-changing and expanding workouts so you don’t get bored or stagnate.

-Cost: Free trial; $13 per month, $31 per quarter, $94 annually; Available for iOS and Android
+Cost: Free trial, $13 per month, $31 per quarter, and $94 annually.
+Available for iOS and Android.